bloc97/Anime4K/README.md

 Source: https://fancaps.net/anime/picture.php?/13365760 | [Mode](GLSL_Instructions.md#modes): `A`
 ![Comparison](results/Comparisons/Cropped_Screenshots/Slime.png?raw=true)

-Performance numbers are obtained using a Vega64 GPU and are tested using `VL` shader variants.
+Performance numbers are obtained using a Vega64 GPU and are tested using `UL` shader variants.
 The fast version is for `M` variants.
 *Note that CUDA accelerated SRGANs/Waifu2x using tensor cores can be much faster and close to realtime (~80ms), but their large size severely hampers non-CUDA implementations.*

 ## v3